truenas/documentation/content/TrueCommand/Reports/Generation.md

 ![ReportsGenerateDateWidgetSelectDate](/images/TrueCommand/2.0/ReportsGenerateDateWidgetSelectDate.png "Reports Generate Date Widget Select Date")

-Once you set the date range, use the **systems** drop-down menu to select which systems you want to include in the report.
+After you set the date range, use the **systems** drop-down menu to select the systems you want to include in the report.

 ![ReportsGenerateDateWidgetSelectSystems](/images/TrueCommand/2.0/ReportsGenerateDateWidgetSelectSystems.png "Reports Generate Date Widget Select Systems")